Immediate Volunteer Needs

 Select and check out wonderful books for our Homebound patrons who reside in retirement or senior homes.
 Selection done at the Main Boulder Library.
 Approximately two to three hours per week for at least 4 month.

 Note taking, transcribing and audio editing skills will help ensure we capture fabulous oral histories.
 Join a great volunteer team that captures up to 100 oral histories per year!

 Capture oral history stories with thoughtful preparation, research, and great listening skills.

 Help make sure the books are in order and ready for the community to access.

 Do you love books?
 Roll up your sleeves and dig into sorting books and stocking the library’s Used Bookstore.
 Regular tasks include: emptying the donations room, sorting donated books into appropriate categories (genre); stocking the Used Bookstore; and cleaning up and organizing the Used Bookstore.
 Skills and experience required: Love of books and familiarity with a variety of genres.
 Enjoy organizing books and keeping a bookstore stocked and presentable.
 Additional skills and experiences desired: organized; able to let go of books; content working on your own; strong communication skills; able to be part of a disperse team; and comfortable working in the basement part of the time.
 Available at least 1 day per week for 2 hours over a minimum of 4 months.

 Volunteer administrative support

 Help support the library’s volunteer department and the engagement of volunteers.
 Aid with the administrative coordination of the volunteer program, outreach to volunteers, assist with volunteer processes, and more.
-Need to be able to make at least a four-month commitment to regular volunteer service.
+Preferred skills: flexible, quick learner, familiar with Excel, databases, and able to make at least a four-month commitment.

 Youth Maker Hangout Volunteers